Scottish Challenge Cup: Performance by club

-Clubs shown in italics are no longer in existence.

 List of winning managers

 Sponsorship and media coverage

 The Scottish Challenge Cup has been sponsored several times since it was introduced in 1990.
 The sponsor has been able to determine the name of the competition.
 There have been four sponsors since the competition's formation as well as several name changes within the duration of each sponsorship.
 The competition relies on revenue earned from sponsorship although it has been able to run without a sponsor over two periods but had to be suspended for one season in 1998–99 as a consequence.